Pulling Your Irons Left? Fix It with These 5 Simple Steps

 Why do I Pull My Irons Left?

-For golfers that pull to the left the clubface is either shut or closed or the path is moving from the outside in also commonly referred to as over the top.
+For golfers who pull to the left, the clubface is either shut or closed, or the path is moving from the outside in also commonly referred to as over the top.

 There are some tricks you can use to determine exactly why you pull.
 Take a look at this video from Hank Haney as he breaks down why you are pulling.